-Thank you for the opportunity to submit these comments on H.R.
-6915.
-The American Society of Interior Designers is honored to partner with your Office and the Congress to serve as a resource on issues impacting building sustainability and occupant health, safety, and welfare in our interior environments.
-I look forward to your response.
+Thank you for the opportunity to submit these comments on HR 4061.
+The American Society of Interior Designers is honored to partner with your office and the Congress to serve as a resource on issues impacting building sustainability, accessibility, and occupant health, safety, and welfare in our interior environments.